AbednegoA/Deploying-Elasticsearch-on-Kubernetes/README.md

 # Picnic-Home-Assignment
-Deploy Elastic Search on Kubernetes (K8s) Cluster
+This project is used to deploy Elastic Search on Kubernetes (K8s) Cluster